rob-picard-teleport/teleport/rfd/0127-encrypted-session-recordings.md

 The auth server generating the keys will then use the configured CA keystore to generate an `RSA` keypair used to wrap the `Identity`.
-Once encrypted, the `Recipient`, wrapped `Identity`, and wrapping keypair are added as a new entry to the `session_recording_config.status.active_keys` list.
+Once encrypted, the `Recipient`, wrapped `Identity`, and wrapping keypair are added as a new entry to the `recording_encryption.spec.active_keys` list.

 `RSA` key generation is already supported for signing use-cases across AWS KMS, GCP CKM, and PKCS#11.
 However we will need to add support for calling into their native decryption functions in order to unwrap `Identity` keys:

 - AWS KMS supports setting an algorithm of `RSAES_OAEP_SHA_256` when using the `Decrypt` action of the KMS API.
 - GCP CKM supports generating keys of type `RSAES_OAEP_2048_SHA256` which can be used when calling the `AsymmetricDecrypt` API from their go SDK.
 Worth noting that keys generated for signing can not be used for decryption, so key generation with a GCP backend will need to be modified slightly.
-- This should be supported by most HSMs through the `C_RSA_PKCS_OAEP` and `CKM_SHA256` mechanisms which can be passed to the `C_DecryptInit` function exposed by PKCS#11.
+- This should be supported by most HSMs through the `CKM_RSA_PKCS_OAEP` and `CKM_SHA256` mechanisms which can be passed to the `C_DecryptInit` function exposed by PKCS#11.

-In order to collaboratively generate and share the `Identity` and `Recipient` keys, all auth servers must create a watcher for `Put` events against the `SessionRecordingConfigV2` resource.
+In order to collaboratively generate and share the `Identity` and `Recipient` keys, all auth servers must create a watcher for `Put` events against the `RecordingEncryption` resource.
 Modifications to this resource will signal existing auth servers to investigate whether or not there is work that needs to be done.
 For example, when adding a new auth server to an environment, it will find that there is already an `X25519` keypair configured.
 It will check if any